 Physical pain and the fear of pain can also have a psychological impact, leading to anxiety or depression.
 Other aspects of chronic pain can have similar psychological impacts.
 Hence, besides anatomy and physiology, it is also good to have a wider understanding of behavioural science and human psychology when working with persistent pain cases.
 However, a holistic treatment approach will address such factors as part of an overall treatment strategy and may require a multidisciplinary approach in some cases.

 "Stressors", hormones, sleep and pain perception

-Hormones can also have a huge impact on our mood, explaining why depression is common in chronic pain .
+Hormones can also have a hugely positive or negative impact on our mood and how we feel.
+Hence, hormone levels are likely one of the many possible factors affecting why anxiety and depression are common in long-term cases of chronic pain .
 Diet and exercise can also impact hormone levels positively or negatively, adding more complexity.
-When in pain and stressed, we are less likely to be active and more likely to eat certain comfort foods, such as highly processed carbohydrates.
-Such foods can effectively increase stress levels by reducing beneficial hormones and the added stress associated with weight gain.
-Furthermore, a prolonged and continuous initiation of the human stress response reduces our bodies ability to cope on many levels.
-These factors can leave one feeling physically, emotionally and psychologically exhausted, which is common in chronic pain cases.
-Breaking such a cycle is a key element of any treatment and recovery strategy.
+When in pain and experiencing stress, we are less likely to be active, which can impact our social activities and the positive physical, psychological and emotional aspects such activities bring.
+Equally, we are more likely to eat certain comfort foods, such as highly processed carbohydrates.
+Such foods can effectively increase stress levels by reducing beneficial hormones and adding to the stress associated with additional weight gain.
+These factors are relevant in treating persistent pain cases.
+Prolonged and continuous initiation of the human stress response reduces our body's ability to cope on many levels.
+These factors can leave one feeling physically, emotionally and psychologically exhausted, common feelings in chronic pain cases.
+Breaking such a cycle is key to any treatment and recovery strategy.

 The need for a holistic treatment approach